rubenhortas/rubenhortas.github.io/_posts/2024-04-06-neovim-rust-ide.md

 ## Neovim base configuration

-As always, I'll part from my base configuration.
+As always, I'll start from my base configuration.
-This is my configuration for all, in all my computers, no matter the purpose.
+This is my universal configuration, that I use across all my machines, regardless of the task

 `~/.config/nvim/init.vim`: